Katha Parayumpol: Plot

 One day the village wakes up to the news that a Malayalam movie is going to be shot there, with superstar Ashok Raj as the hero.
 News spread that Ashok Raj is coming to the village for the ten-day shoot.
 The whole village is excited preparing for the superstar's arrival.
 Slowly, a word spread around that Balan and Ashok Raj are childhood friends.
 Balan, who was a laughing stock, suddenly becomes the center of attention.
 Everyone goes out of their way to help and please Balan, so that they can get a chance to meet and get various favors from his superstar friend.
 Balan gets under immense pressure because of this attitude of the villagers.
 Even his family starts asking him to meet and renew the friendship with Ashok Raj.
 Balan tries his best to approach the superstar, but his honesty and status of barber does not allow him to pass through the heavy security.
 When the villagers know that Balan is not able to help them, they start thinking that he was lying about his friendship with Ashok Raj and take back their support, abusing and making even more fun of him.
 Balan, depressed and sad, goes back to his old self.

 Ashok Raj is invited to a function in the local school where he gives a ceremonial speech.
 He talks about the present day life, modernization, the state of good people etc., opening the eyes of everyone to the sad truth of people's behavior.
-During the speech, he reveals the fact that Balan was indeed his best friend who was the first person to realize the acting talent in him and tearing up in front of the audience, saying that he has been missing Balan all this while.
+During the speech, he reveals the fact that Balan was indeed his best friend who was the first person to realize the acting talent in him and tears up in front of the audience, revealing that he has been missing Balan all this while.
 That evening, Ashok Raj meets his long-lost friend Balan at his house, and Balan becomes an overnight hero in the eyes of his village.